 \subsection{Dataset}

-We conducted all our experiments on Alzheimer's Disease Neuroimaging Initiative~(ADNI) database ~(adni.loni.usc.edu).
+We conducted all our experiments on the Alzheimer's Disease Neuroimaging Initiative (ADNI) database ~(adni.loni.usc.edu).
 The ADNI is a longitudinal study designed to develop clinical, imaging, genetic, and biochemical biomarkers for the early detection and tracking of Alzheimer's disease (AD) \cite{adni}.
-Subjects in the dataset are categorized as either cognitively Normal~(CN) or Alzheimer's disease (AD).
+Subjects in the dataset are categorized as either cognitively Normal (CN) or Alzheimer's disease (AD).
 We collected a total of 402 samples from ADNI-1 \& ADNI-2 having both prepossessed MRI and FDG-PET modalities~(CN-241, AD-161).
-Further, we collected 179 samples from ADNI-1 \& ADNI-2 which had only MRI scans~(CN-83, AD-79).
-We refer to the first subset with both modalities as \textbf{Paired} and fusion of these two subsets as \textbf{Incomplete} datasets respectively.
-Lastly, multiple sets of \textbf{Complete} dataset are created by adding synthesized versions of missing PET scans to the Incomplete dataset using various models. \\
+Further, we collected 179 samples from ADNI-1 \& ADNI-2, which had only MRI scans~(CN-83, AD-79).
+We refer to the first subset with both modalities as \textbf{Paired} and the fusion of these two subsets as \textbf{Incomplete} datasets, respectively.
+Lastly, multiple sets of \textbf{Complete} dataset are created by adding synthesized versions of missing PET scans to the Incomplete dataset using various models.

 Details of the image acquisition protocols along with initial preprocessing for ADNI-1 and ADNI-2 scans are described in \cite{jack2010hypothetical, jack2008alzheimer} respectively.
-A standard sequence of pre-processing steps have been employed to prepare the data for analysis.
-Firstly, MR images were Anterior Commisure~(AC)-Posterior Commisure~(PC) corrected using SPM12 \cite{parce}.
-Then skull stripping of MR images was performed using ROBEX \cite{robex} followed by intensity normalization and linear alignment to MNI template using FSL package \cite{fsl}.
-Subsequently, PET image were aligned to MRI using the same linear registration.
-This brings both MRI and PET images to Montreal Neurological Institute~(MNI) space with size $90 \times 109 \times 90$ which were further resized to $64 \times 64 \times 64$.
+A standard sequence of pre-processing steps has been employed to prepare the data for analysis.
+Firstly, MR images were Anterior Commissure (AC)-Posterior Commissure (PC) corrected using SPM12 \cite{parce}.
+Then skull stripping of MR images was performed using ROBEX \cite{robex} followed by intensity normalization and linear alignment to the MNI template using FSL package \cite{fsl}.
+Subsequently, PET images were aligned to MRI using the same linear registration.
+This brings both MRI and PET images to Montreal Neurological Institute (MNI) space with size $109 \times 90 \times 90$ which were further resized to $64 \times 64 \times 64$.
 Sub-sampling was performed to accommodate network size to fit into the memory.
-Finally, MRI images were segmented into gray matter~(GM), white matter~(WM) and cerebro-spinal fluid~(CSF) using FSL.
-The GM and WM are further segmented into ROIs according to AAL atlas and the mean intensity of each ROI was used as a feature for AD classification.
+Finally, MRI images were segmented into gray matter (GM), white matter (WM), and cerebrospinal fluid (CSF) using FSL.
+The GM and WM are further segmented into ROIs according to the AAL atlas, and each ROI's mean intensity was used as a feature for AD classification.